amolenaar/gradle-fitnesse-classpath-builder/README.md

 1. A Gradle configuration that generates a FitNesse page
 2. A FitNesse page that does not do a thing...

 The final step is to include the GradleClasspath page in the (toplevel) suite containing your acceptance tests.
 A simple `!include .GradleClasspath` should do the trick.

+A similar task to the wiki task can be created to execute the FitNesse suite as part of the build process: just change the `args`.

+A working example can be found at https://github.com/amolenaar/gradle-fitnesse-classpath-builder.